 We advised administering authorities to keep a record of those members who were offered the choice of a deferred or reduced pension because they were ‘capped’.
 You will need to identify any members who left or are due to leave after 11 February 2021 that are in this category if you have already offered them this choice.
 You should contact these members and advise them that they are entitled to and must take an unreduced pension.

-An active member who leaves their employment below their Normal Pension age but after age 55 may elect for immediate payment of their pension under regulation 30(5) of the LGPS Regulations 2013.
+An active member who leaves employment below their Normal Pension age but after age 55 may elect for immediate payment of their pension under regulation 30(5) of the LGPS Regulations 2013.
 In this circumstance, a Scheme employer may waive some or all of the early payment reduction that would otherwise have applied.
 There is now no restriction on the strain cost that the employer can pay to reduce or eliminate the reduction.

 Exits between 4 November 2020 and 11 February 2021

 At present it is unclear if the 2020 Regulations will be revoked retrospectively and whether the letter from MHCLG to LGPS administering authorities dated 28 October 2020 will be withdrawn.
-In this document we have assumed that it is Government’s intention that administering authorities can pay unreduced benefits to qualifying members who left during this period.
-However, administering authorities may wish to come to their own view.
-We will update this document as soon as we receive further clarification.
+Administering authorities will need to decide on what action to take in respect of exits that occurred between 4 November 2020 and 11 February 2021 that were affected by the exit cap.
+The Scheme Advisory Board (SAB) obtained legal advice from Eversheds Sutherland on this point.

+Based on that legal advice, the SAB recommends that administering authorities:

+may pay unreduced benefits to all members who left during this period due to redundancy or business efficiency at age 55 or over

+should request the full strain cost of paying unreduced benefits from the Scheme employer, and

+should not seek to adjust the unreduced benefits or the strain cost payable by the Scheme employer to reflect any cash alternative payment the employer has paid.

+You can read the full SAB commentary on the legal advice on the Public Sector Exit Payments page of the SAB website.
+The page also includes useful background information for administering authorities on the introduction of the exit cap and the latest development.

+The SAB recognises that some administering authorities may take their own legal advice before deciding on what approach they will take.
+The rest of this section covers the steps an administering authority should take if they decide to follow the approach recommended by the SAB.

 You will need to review any exits that occurred between 4 November 2020 and 11 February 2021 where the employer was not able to meet the full strain cost because of the exit cap.

-In a letter from MHCLG to LGPS administering authorities dated 28 October 2020, MHCLG recommended that, where the exit cap meant that an employer could not pay the full strain cost:

-administering authorities should not pay unreduced benefits, and

-employers should pay a cash alternative to the member in accordance with regulation 8 of the 2020 Regulations.

-The Scheme Advisory Board (SAB) sought legal advice on the conflict between the 2020 Regulations and the LGPS Regulations.
-The SAB recommended that administering authorities offer a deferred or fully reduced pension and that employers delay paying a cash alternative payment until the legal uncertainty was resolved.

-You can read more about the exit cap, the legal advice and proposals for further reform on the Public Sector Exit Payments page of the SAB website.

-The action you will need to take depends on whether the administering authoritypaid an unreduced pension or
+The action you will need to take depends on whether the administering authority:

+paid an unreduced pension or

 offered the member a choice between a deferred or fully reduced pension.

-employer paid a cash alternative.

 Administering authority offered reduced or deferred benefits

-This section covers the next steps an administering authority should take if they offered ‘capped’ members a choice between reduced and deferred benefits.

-Identify any exits between 4 November 2020 and 11 February 2021 where a member who left due to redundancy or efficiency was offered a choice of deferred or fully reduced benefits.
+If you offered ‘capped’ members a choice between reduced and deferred benefits, those members are now entitled to unreduced benefits.
+You should identify any exits between 4 November 2020 and 11 February 2021 where a member who left due to redundancy or efficiency was offered this choice.
+You can bring into effect the provisions of regulation 30(7):

-Check with the employer whether they have paid a cash alternative to or on behalf of the member.

-If the employer has not paid a cash alternative, you can bring into effect the provisions of regulation 30(7).
-You can:

 calculate the member’s unreduced benefits which are payable from the day after leaving, and

-request the full strain cost from the employer.
+let the employer know that an unreduced pension will be paid and request the full strain cost from the employer.